AqwamCreates/DataPredict/docs/Tutorials/ChoosingTheMostRecommendedEnvironmentInputs.md

 ## Relative Magnitude Over Magnitude

-Relative magnitude means that the magnitude is the result from subtracting between two magnitudes.
+Relative magnitude means that the magnitude is the result from subtracting / dividing between two magnitudes.
 For example:

 ```lua